API v1 → v2 Migration Guide

 Specifying Project Version

-The project version has moved from a header into the URL:
+The project version has moved from ax-readme-version header into the URL:

-• In the old API if you wanted the stable version you could leave the header out.
-In the new API you can use the word stable (e.g., GET https://api.readme.com/v2/versions/stable/custom_pages).
+• Previously, if you wanted the default version (a.k.a. stable version) you could leave the header out.
+With the new API, you can use the word stable (e.g., GET https://api.readme.com/v2/branches/stable/custom_pages).

 Resource Identifiers